millertp1/Wood_Tracking_Method/README.md

 The pseudo-algorithm blockchain execution is illustrated and stored in the figures folder.

+All data scans and criteria keys were simulated and can be modified for useer prefrence for represnting variables and crieria

 1. Trees in a certified forest are harvested.
 The ends of the logs are tagged with a QR code using a stencil and microtaggant paint.
 The QR code will house tree location, season, and species.
 This will act as the certification necessary to create the log token.